Abdulmaliknurudeen4/Abdulmaliknurudeen4/README.md

 </h3>

 <h2 align="center">
-I'm a FullStack Developer 💻, Software Engineer , Statistics and JasperReport Enthuisiast 👩‍💻 , and a BookWorm !
+I'm a FullStack Developer 💻, Software Engineer ,DevOps Engineer, Statistics and JasperReport Enthuisiast 👩‍💻 , and a BookWorm !
 </h2>

 I love the entire process of developing web application and software application.
-I Love to create application from scratch and work with databases and developing REST APIs with Spring Boot and Java.
+I Love to create application from scratch and work with databases and developing REST APIs with Spring Boot and Java, DevOps Tools and Exploring Tools.
-I spend my spare time reading about intresting topics such as History, Statistics, Physics , Chemistry, Motivation and Finance and Some times little bit of Novel.
+I spend my spare time reading about intresting topics such as History, Tech and Documentation, Statistics, Physics , Chemistry, Motivation and Finance and Some times little bit of Novel.

 ### 🤝 Connect with me: